Upcoming structural changes to local government in England: Proposals

 As of October 2025, the councils covering the county had been unable to agree on which option to formally submit to the UK government.

-Bassetlaw District Council, Gedling Borough Council, Mansfield District Council, and Newark and Sherwood District Council each indicated their support for Option 1e, under which Nottingham, Broxtowe, and Rushcliffe would form one authority, with the remainder of the county comprising a second.
-These councils argued that Option 1e provided a more balanced division between urban and rural areas, as well as demonstrating "sensible geography" for the county, creating a clear north–south division that better reflected existing community and economic patterns.
+Bassetlaw District Council, Gedling Borough Council, Mansfield District Council, and Newark and Sherwood District Council each indicated their support for Option 1e, arguing that it provided a more balanced division between urban and rural areas, as well as demonstrating "sensible geography" for the county, creating a clear north–south division that better reflected existing community and economic patterns.
 They also cited findings from local consultations, which suggested that Option 1e was the public's preferred option.

-Rushcliffe Borough Council and Nottinghamshire County Council both expressed a preference for Option 1b, which would group Nottingham with Broxtowe and Gedling.
+Rushcliffe Borough Council and Nottinghamshire County Council both expressed a preference for Option 1b.
 Supporters of this approach cited closer administrative and functional ties between those districts and the city, suggesting it would create a clearer distinction between the Nottingham urban area and the wider county.

-Nottingham City Council formally endorsed the Boundary Review Option, advocating a revised definition of the Nottingham built-up area that would cross existing district boundaries.
-The council argued that the current boundaries, drawn decades earlier, were “no longer fit for purpose” and did not reflect modern patterns of growth and connectivity.
-In supporting the boundary-based proposal, the council stated that "we can’t let outdated boundaries or political convenience dictate our future", contending that a new configuration should reflect the city’s actual economic and social footprint.
+Nottingham City Council expressed support for Option Bii, arguing that the current boundaries, drawn decades earlier, were "no longer fit for purpose" and did not reflect modern patterns of growth and connectivity.
+It stated: "we can't let outdated boundaries or political convenience dictate our future", contending that a new configuration should reflect the city's actual economic and social footprint.

-Broxtowe Borough Council has yet to endorse any of the three proposals.
-The authority stated that it would oppose any reorganisation which resulted in the division of the borough between two unitary authorities, arguing that such a split would undermine local identity and the efficient delivery of services.
+Broxtowe Borough Council stated that it would oppose any reorganisation which resulted in the division of the borough between two unitary authorities, arguing that such a split would undermine local identity and the efficient delivery of services.

+Proposals to government were submitted by the following councils on 28 November 2025: